zhangzhics/CITS5503_Sem2/Labs/Lab5Networking.md

 Try and access the EC2 instance using the public IP address of the load balancer in a browser.
 The load balancer will not be working at this point because Apache 2 is not installed.

 First, connect to your instances.
 If you can't SSH to your instances.
 Look at [here](https://bobbyhadz.com/blog/aws-ssh-permission-denied-publickey).
-First, connect to your instances.
-If you can't SSH to your instances.
-Look at [here]()

 Before installing Apache 2 on your instances, you have to update your instances